BigID scores $30 million Series B months after closing A round

 BigID seems to have the right product at the right time.
 Scale’s Tseitlin, who will join the board as part of the deal, certainly sees the potential of this company to scale far beyond its current state.

-“The area where we tend to spend a lot of time, and I think is what what attracted Dimitri to having us as an investor, is that we really help with the scaling phase of company growth,” he said.
+“The area where we tend to spend a lot of time, and I think is what attracted Dimitri to having us as an investor, is that we really help with the scaling phase of company growth,” he said.
 True to their name, Scale tries to get the company to that next level beyond product/market fit to where they can deliver consistently and continually grow revenue.
 They have done this with Box and DocuSign and others and hope that BigID is next.